-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about nausea and vomiting during pregnancy.
-This information should not take the place of medical care and advice from your health care provider.
+This sheet is about having nausea and vomiting during pregnancy.
+This information should not take the place of medical care and advice from your healthcare provider.

 What is nausea and vomiting of pregnancy (NVP)?

 NVP or “morning sickness” is the most common medical condition in pregnancy.
 About 80% of people who are pregnant can have NVP symptoms ranging from mild to severe.
 Symptoms might happen at any time during the day or at night.
 Symptoms can include nausea, dry heaves, retching, and/or vomiting.
 NVP usually begins between 4-9 weeks of pregnancy, and peaks between 7-12 weeks.
 In most people who are pregnant, symptoms go away between 12-16 weeks of pregnancy.
 Up to 15% of people who are pregnant will continue to have symptoms up to 20 weeks of pregnancy or until delivery.

 The most severe form of NVP is known as hyperemesis gravidarum (HG) and happens in up to 3% of people who are pregnant.
 In HG there is severe nausea and constant vomiting that causes weight loss and dehydration (not getting enough water).
 People who are pregnant with HG can require hospitalization.
 Whether symptoms of NVP are mild, moderate, or severe, it can have a major impact on quality of life.
 If NVP is affecting your ability to eat/drink, sleep, and/or perform your daily activities, speak with your healthcare provider.

 Prenatal vitamins may worsen NVP, as the iron may cause greater symptoms, upset stomach and/or cause constipation.
 Discuss this with your healthcare provider if you are having trouble taking your prenatal vitamin.